 A. Traumatic Antecedents Questionnaire (TAQ):

-C. Structured Interview for Disorders of Extreme Stress (SIDES) & Self-Report Instrument for Disorders of Extreme Stress (SIDES-SR):
+B. Structured Interview for Disorders of Extreme Stress (SIDES) & Self-Report Instrument for Disorders of Extreme Stress (SIDES-SR):

 These 45-item scales assess presence and/or severity of the Disorders of Extreme Stress Not Otherwise Specified (DESNOS) diagnostic construct, which reflects the Associated Features of PTSD commonly seen in association with interpersonal stressors: impaired affect modulation; self-destructive and impulsive behavior; dissociative symptoms; somatic complaints; feelings of ineffectiveness, shame, despair, or hopelessness; feelings permanently damaged; a loss of previously sustained beliefs; hostility; social withdrawal; feelings constantly threatened; impaired relationships with others (DSM-IV, p.
 425).
 The clinician-rater version was used for the DSM-IV Field Trials for PTSD, and has been validated as a measure of DESNOS diagnosis.
 The self-report version has good behavioral anchors and has demonstrated good internal reliability as a measure of current DESNOS severity.
 Both version of the SIDES consist of six major scales with related subscales: (1) alteration in regulation of affect and impulses, (2) alterations in attention or consciousness; (3) alterations in self-perception; (4) alterations in relations with other; (5) somatization, (6) alterations in systems of meaning.

-D. Trauma Focused Initial Adult Clinical Evaluation:
+C. Trauma-Focused Initial Adult Clinical Evaluation:

 This structured clinical interview was developed at the Trauma Center to facilitate a comprehensive intake for new patients.
 It focuses on trauma history and associated symptomatology with an emphasis on developmental, current internal resources, social supports, substance abuse and treatment history.
 It is informed by empirical findings based on the TAQ, SIDES and PTSD instruments.
+We invite you to utilize this instrument verbatim or adapt and modify it to best meet the needs of your client populations, service types, and settings.

 We accept checks and money orders in U.S. dollars, as well as online PayPal© payments.
 Please refer to the chart below to make your purchase online.